Signed in as:

 Tehran Sacred Defence Museum (Iraq-Iran War Museum)

-This project, which began as a collaborative endeavour between Ali Mozaffari and Tod Jones, was an attempt to understand the relationship between social movement and cultural heritage.
-It tresponded to a methodological and theoretical gap in critical heritage research, namely the systematic approach to and analysis of collective action in heritage production and contestation.
-Our approach was informed by theories advanced by James Jasper.
+This project, initiated as a collaboration between Ali Mozaffari and Tod Jones, seeks to explore the relationship between social movements and cultural heritage.
+It addresses a key methodological and theoretical gap in critical heritage research: the systematic analysis of collective action in the production and contestation of heritage.
+Our approach draws on theories advanced by Professor James Jasper, providing a robust framework for understanding the dynamics of social movements in shaping heritage.

 Heritage Protests at the Iranian Cultural Heritage, Handicrafts and Tourism Organization (ICHHTO) HQ

 This line of enquiry follows the formation and contestation of heritage in modern Iran.
-The research, which falls within the domain of critical heritage studies, has drawn on theories and methodologies in anthropology, museum studies, architecture, urban studies and history.
-The outputs have pioneered the interpretative study of the National Museum of Iran (in Forming National Identity in Iran), the relationship between heritage and place through with a particular focus on Pasargadae World Heritage site (in World Heritage in Iran), examination of site museum architecture in World Heritage site of Pasargadae (also in World Heritage in Iran), activism in heritage and heritage NGOs (in multiple articles and book chapters), formation of and idea of Iran as the frame for tourism in contemporary Iran (book chapter), and a few other contributions available here.
+The research, grounded in critical heritage studies, draws on interdisciplinary theories and methodologies from anthropology, museum studies, architecture, urban studies, and history.
+The outputs have pioneered interpretative studies on several key areas: the National Museum of Iran (in Forming National Identity in Iran), the relationship between heritage and place with a particular focus on Pasargadae World Heritage Site (in World Heritage in Iran), the architecture of site museums, specifically at Pasargadae (also in World Heritage in Iran), heritage activism and NGOs (in multiple articles and book chapters), and the formation of the idea of Iran as a framework for tourism (in a book chapter).
+Further contributions can be found here.

-The relationship between image, especially moving image, and the uses of the past in the present (thus heritage) is significant and yet there is a shortage of a systematic approach to the topic.
+The relationship between image, especially moving image, and the uses of the past in the present (thus heritage) is significant, yet there is a shortage of a systematic approach to the topic.
 This area of investigation seeks to fill this gap.

 A pre-print of the article is available from https://bit.ly/3FKo0Rr